pranjal07082005/Signed_Booth_Multiplier_uvm/README.md

-# Signed_Booth_Multiplier_uvm
+# Designed and verified a Signed Booth Multiplier using Verilog and UVM (Universal Verification Methodology).

-Designed and verified a Signed Booth Multiplier using UVM (Universal Verification Methodology).The project includes a reusable UVM testbench with transaction, sequence, driver, monitor, scoreboard, coverage, agent, environment, and test components.
+Developed a reusable UVM testbench with transaction, sequence, driver, monitor, scoreboard, coverage, agent, environment, and test components.

-Implemented constrained-random stimulus, self-checking scoreboard, SystemVerilog Assertions (SVA), and comprehensive corner-case testing to validate signed two's complement multiplication with functional coverage.
+Performed constrained-random verification, functional coverage, SystemVerilog Assertions (SVA), and extensive corner-case testing to ensure design correctness.

-Functional verification is performed using constrained-random stimulus and self-checking mechanisms to validate signed multiplication in two's complement representation.
+Implemented the design on the Nexys FPGA board and analyzed resource and power utilization using Xilinx Vivado.